soundpress/RulesOfNYC/docs/c07/index.rst

    (8) Approximate length of time to complete fill, and an estimated completion date.

    (9) The applicant must submit a listing of the names and addresses of all landfill, transfer station, demolition/construction, and sanitation related operations for which he was previously granted City permits, and the dates of operation for these sites.
 If the applicant is/was a member of a corporation which was granted a permit, the applicant must report the names and addresses of the president, vice president, secretary, treasurer and Board members.
 If a member of a partnership, which was granted a permit, the applicant must report the names and addresses of his partners.
-If the applicant previously or currently has any financial interest in a landfill, transfer station, demolition/construction, or other sanitation related operation  he must report this information in his application.
+If the applicant previously or currently has any financial interest in a landfill, transfer station, demolition/construction, or other sanitation related operation (i.e., said operation is indebted to the applicant in an amount equal to or greater than $3,000) he must report this information in his application.
 The Commissioner reserves the right to disapprove a permit request on the basis of an applicant's past record of compliance with City laws, rules and regulations.

    (10) Upon request the applicant must submit information on vehicles used in the operation such as a description, type, model, make, year, license and vehicle identification number.